A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Archimedean models: coherent lower and upper previsions

 \cref{eq:desirs:lowprev} tells us that all measurements~\(\measurement{A}\) with a positive supremum buying price~\(\lowprev[\desirset]\group{\measurement{A}}\) lie definitely inside~\(\desirset\), and those with a negative supremum buying price definitely outside~\(\desirset\).
 It follows at once from \cref{eq:desirs:lowprev} that

-so for the so-called \emph{marginally desirable} measurements in the topological boundary of the convex cone~\(\desirset\), which are the measurements with supremum buying price zero, their supremum buying price typically won't determine whether they belong to~\(\desirset\), unless~\(\desirset\) is known to satisfy additional properties, besides coherence.\footnote{\dots{} such as, for instance, being open.} The upshot of this is that the price functional~\(\lowprev[\desirset]\) characterises the {\SDM}~\(\desirset\) it's derived from \emph{only up to the measurements in its topological boundary}.
+so for the so-called \emph{marginally desirable} measurements in the topological boundary of the convex cone~\(\desirset\), which are the measurements with supremum buying price zero, their supremum buying price typically won't determine whether they belong to~\(\desirset\), unless~\(\desirset\) is known to satisfy additional properties, besides coherence.\footnote{\dots{} such as, for instance, being open.}

+The upshot of all this is that the price functional~\(\lowprev[\desirset]\) characterises the {\SDM}~\(\desirset\) it's derived from \emph{only up to the measurements in its topological boundary}.
 Coherent lower previsions therefore have at most as much, and typically (slightly) less, representational power than coherent sets of desirable measurements: the correspondence between coherent sets of desirable measurements and coherent lower previsions is typically many-to-one.
 As is apparent from \cref{eq:desirs:from:lowprev:basis} in the proof above that investigates the correspondence between the two models, one way to make a coherent lower prevision~\(\lowprev\) correspond to exactly one strict preference~\(\betterthan\), is to pick the one given by